Peru at the Copa América: Peru 1953

+Final round

 1975 Copa América

 This tournament had no fixed venue.
 For the first phase, Peru was grouped with Chile and Bolivia.
 After winning both games, which were played both at home and away, Peru qualified for the semifinals along with Colombia, Brazil, and Uruguay (Which were the defending champions).
 Perhaps unlucky for Peru, they had to face Brazil for their semifinal.
 At the city of Belo Horizonte in Brazil, Peru beat the Verdeamarela by a margin of 3 to 1 with two goals from Enrique Cassareto and one by Teófilo Cubillas.
 The game played back home at Lima was won by Brazil 2–0.
 Due to the goal difference, the winner (Which turned out being Peru) was chosen by sorting.

 The final match was played against Colombia, who had beaten Uruguay.
 The game played at Bogotá was won by the Colombians 1 to 0.
 The game played at Lima was won by the Peruvians 2 to 0.
 Even though this meant Peru should win by the goal difference, a last game was played at the city of Caracas.
 With a goal at the 25th minute of the game by Hugo Sotil, Peru obtained its second international title.